 The risk to which the Authority is exposed is that it will need to replenish its borrowings when interest rates are unfavourable.
 The Authority's strategy is to place limits on the percentage of borrowings due to mature within 10 years, as follows: maturing within 12 months - less than 20%; maturing 12 months to 5 years - less than 30%; maturing 5 years to 10 years - less than 75%.
 Between 0% and 100% of borrowings may fall due for repayment after 10 years, and between 30% and 100% of borrowings may fall due for repayment after 20 years.
-This strategy allows the Authority time to restructure debt when interest rates are favourable.
+This

-The Authority has borrowed £4m under a "Lender Option Borrower Option" instrument and the assumption has been made that the loan will be repaid on the maturity date.
+The Authority borrowed £4m under a "Lender Option Borrower Option" instrument on 7 March 2008 and the assumption has been made that the loan will be repaid on the maturity date.